oasislabs/oasis.js/docs/getting-started.rst

 gateway-client
 =========================

-The developer-gateway-client provides the minimal set of features for interacting with services through a developer-gateway.
+The gateway-client provides the minimal set of features for interacting with services through an Oasis gateway.
 TODO: link to a doc on the developer-gateway.

 It includes

 * :ref:`oasis.deploy <deploy>`
+* :ref:`oasis.setGateway <setGateway>`
 * :ref:`oasis.Service <service>`

-To install the developer-gateway-client
+To install the gateway-client

 Node.js
 --------

 .. code-block:: javascript

-   npm install developer-gateway-client
+   npm install @oasislabs/gateway-client

 Browser